michaelshiloh/IMInTheWorld/schedule.md

 - **07:00-09:00** Breakfast
 - **07:30** Bus departs dorms
 - All day at [Israel’s Human Computer Interaction conference](https://www.israhci.org/)
-	- Some of the most important conversations that you have at conferences are not the official talks but the casual conversations you have during breaks, meals, or while skipping talks.
-I encourage you not to sit together, and to have conversations with other people.
+	- Some of the most important conversations at conferences are not the official talks but the casual conversations you have with other people during breaks, meals, or while skipping talks.
+I encourage you not to sit together and to have conversations with other people.
+Don't be afraid of meeting other people!
+Don't be afraid of not knowing everything, you are students and are not expected to know it all.
 	- It's a long day of talks and you are not required to attend all of them.
 I personally find conferences quite exhausting so don't be afraid to pace yourself, pick the talks that you really want to attend, and allow